A Long Family Tradition

 However, when he was only 18 Lord Rosebery gave him the tenancy of Bankhead Farm where he farmed for 10 years before getting the tenancy of West Craigie in 1966.

 West Craigie was originally a dairy farm, selling milk direct to customers in Edinburgh.
 As the dairy industry became less profitable, my father gave up the dairy.

 We started growing fruit in the mid 80’s, encouraged and helped by a friend from Alyth.
 A small farm shop sold fruit, potatoes, jams and not much more, if we were there customers got served!

 In the early 90’s, we converted a barn for more space to sell our own vegetables and ever-increasing range of jams.
 The shop was only open six months of the year.

 Sadly my father died in 1995, but I, have continued to ‘grow the seeds’ planted by his efforts and energies.

 These days, we’re open all year round and produce our own fruit for nearly half the year.

-Winners will be selected at random and announced on Saturday 4th April!
+The winner will be selected at random and announced on Monday 20th April - Good luck!